viralbhadeshiya/Code-Era-TNE/README.md

 Best practice jump start for express-node tech stack

 # stunning-node-express
-Best optimize way to create node app with express server with JS
+Best optimize way to create node app with express server with TS

 ## Tech Used